 Scout store, Michaels, AC Moore have supplies.
 You can use anything for weights.

 Pack 802’s Pinewood Derby Rules:

 1. Build a car using the parts in the BSA “Official Cub Scout Grand Prix Pinewood Derby Kit” handed out by the Pack.
 Buying a pre-made car from the internet is not acceptable.
 You may use additional accessories and car components sold at the scout store and local retailers as long as they are labeled with the BSA logo.
 You must build a new car each year.

-2. Car weight cannot exceed 5 ounces.
+2. Car weight cannot exceed 5 ounces when weighed on the Pack scale on race day.
 There is no advantage for being less than 5oz so everyone should aim for that by adding weights to car.
-Weights can be purchased from various stores including The Scout Store, Michaels, Jo-Anns, etc. Washers and other household items can also be glued to car as weights rather than buying actual store sold weights.
+Weights can be purchased from various stores including The Scout Store, Michaels, Jo-Anns, etc.

 3. Minimum bottom clearance (bottom of car to ground) is 3/8″ (including weights) to ensure clearance of the lane guides.